 Step 11.
 Now wait for your device to reboot.

 Congratulations!
 You have successfully unlocked the bootloader of your device.
-Now you may continue to rooting and/or install TWRP on our Moto G4/G4 Plus.
+Now you may continue to root and install TWRP on our Moto G4/G4 Plus.
 The guide for those will be published soon on our website.

 Stuck somewhere?
 Leave us your queries in the comments section below.
 We will try our best to resolve your issues as soon as possible.